 This method is not good for individuals who are prone to impulse shopping.
-Anyone who struggles to making rash decisions could find this decluttering method less stressful.
+Anyone who struggles to make rash decisions could find this decluttering method less stressful.

 The point of a Packing Party is to drastically cut down on worldly possessions.
-However, the goal shouldn’t be to declutter and repurchase tons of new items afterwards.
+However, the goal shouldn’t be to declutter and repurchase tons of new items afterward.

 So What Happens to All the Rejected Items?

 Many of the items that will be decluttered can be re-homed by: